-In connection with our Board's dedication to Board refreshment and our company's digital transformation, the Nominating and Corporate Governance Committee conducted an extensive evaluation of the skills, qualifications and diversity of our director nominees for the 2021 Annual Meeting.
-Following this evaluation, upon the Nominating and Corporate Governance Committee's recommendation, the Board has approved a rotation of its committee chairpersons and memberships to take effect on May 3, 2021.
+In connection with our Board's dedication to Board refreshment and our company's digital transformation, the Nominating and Corporate Governance Committee conducted an extensive evaluation of the skills, qualifications and diversity of our director nominees for the 2022 Annual Meeting.
+Following this evaluation, upon the Nominating and Corporate Governance Committee's recommendation, the Board approved the continuation of the current committee composition and chairpersons.

-The below charts summarize our current Board committee memberships and the Board committee memberships effective May 3, 2021.
+The below chart summarizes our current Board committee memberships.